 Specific duties and tasks performed on the job

-Related classroom instruction (Including this component allows the student to apply all competencies learned in the classroom to his/her HQWBL experience)
+Related classroom instruction (Including this component allows the student to apply all competencies learned in the classroom to the HQWBL experience.)

 A sample training plan is provided in Appendix A. Forms may be customized as appropriate for each HQWBL experience or by each program area or school division.